Camilo-845/Camilo-845/README.md

-## 👋 Hi
+## 👋 Hi, there

-I'm a Full Stack developer, focused on the continuous learning of new skills, with capacity in the creation of applications using web technologies, emphasizing the solution of problems in the environment and in teams
+I'm a software developer who is passionate about technology and the opportunity it gives us to build a better future.

 The technologies I know are: